COSCO Shipping Development: CSCL Jupiter

 On 14 August 2017, the container ship CSCL Jupiter ran aground near Bath, Netherlands shortly after departing from the port of Antwerp headed for Hamburg, Germany.
 The grounding resulted in the suspension of all shipping traffic to and from the port.
-Following the successful re-floating operation, the ship was led to the port of Antwerp, where undergo an inspection.
+Following the successful re-floating operation, the ship was led to the port of Antwerp, to undergo an inspection.